 Sabu Kohso, political and social critic, scholar and activist, and Arts Catalyst’s artistic director and founder, Nicola Triscott, lead this workshop examining nuclear waste as an ultimate form of “negative commons”, discussing this in relation to the planetary commons and nuclear capitalism.
-We will explore questions such as: In what way can radioactive waste be understood as a commons displaced from its proper place?
+Questions explored included: In what way can radioactive waste be understood as a commons displaced from its proper place?
 What is the uneven impact of that waste on communities?
 How has nuclear capitalism endured in Japan after such an expansive disaster?
 How has the image of a “safe Fukushima” been fabricated?
 How can such forces be questioned, contested and opposed?

-We invite researchers, students, artists and activists with interests in the politics and social context of nuclear energy or the management of the commons to send a short statement about their research, why they would like to join the workshop, and a brief biography to Nicola Triscott – firstname.lastname@example.org by Friday 26th May.
-You will be contacted by the beginning of the following week to confirm your place.
+Researchers, students, artists and activists with interests in the politics and social context of nuclear energy or the management of the commons were invited to join the workshop.

 Mutation of the Triad: Totalitarianism, Fascism, and Nationalism in Japan, Sabu Kohso, eflux, 2014

 The Global Nuclear Regime, Sabu Kohso, The Indypendent, 2011

 Radiation and Revolution, Sabu Kohso, borderlands, 2012

 Sabu Kohso is a political and social critic, translator, scholar, and a long-time activist in the global and anti-capitalist struggle.
 A native of Okayama, Japan, Sabu has lived in New York City since 1980.
 He has published several books on urban space and struggle in Japan and Korea, and has translated books by Kojin Karatani and David Graeber.
 He has written extensively on the Fukushima disaster from the perspective of global anticapitalist struggles.